-Kunzite is the pink to light violet gemstone.
-This is variety of Pyroxene mineral spodumene.
-Spodumene is a lithium aluminum inosilicate.
-It was first discovered in USA.
-Its name was given on name after George Frederick Kunz (1856 - 1932), an American mineralogist and the former vice president and buyer for Tiffany & Company.
-He was popular mineralogist and gemologist.
-He is the first person who described the Kunzite stone in 1902.
+Kunzite found in the range of colors pink to light violet is a type of Pyroxene mineral called spodumene.
+Spodumene is composed of lithium aluminum inosilicate.
+Initially,it was discovered in the USA.
+It was named kunzite after George Frederick Kunz (1856 - 1932) who was an American mineralogist and the vice president and buyer of Tiffany & Company.
+He was a well known mineralogist and gemologist.
+Kunz was the first person who described the Kunzite stone in 1902.

-Though first discovered in USA, Kunzite major supply right now is from Brazil, Afghanistan and Pakistan.
-Kunzite is closely related to hiddenite, the yellow-green member of the spodumene gemstone.
+Kunzite shares a close relation with hiddenite, which is the yellow-green variant within the spodumene gemstone family.
 Yellow spodumene was discovered by American mineralogist, W.E.Hidden.
 Spodumene other colors are grey, green, yellow, pink, purple, blue.

 Kunzite a Source of Lithium